Is It Safe To Undergo Dental Treatment While Breastfeeding?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 For a new mom struggling to take care of the child while recovering herself, oral health issues and dental problems might be bothersome.
+Breastfeeding mothers could have dental problems that might affect their babies also.
+Hence, it is important to take treatment at the earliest.
 While you may be aware that certain medications are contraindicated for lactating mothers, you may wonder if it is safe to undergo dental treatment while breastfeeding.
 Read this post to know all about the safety, indications, and contraindications of different dental care procedures and oral treatments during pregnancy.

 In This Article